Search element - Quick search bar

 • The lack of transparency of formula milk marketing poses a significant threat to families’ informed decision making.
 Marketing tactics are so discreet it can be difficult to determine where the messages are coming from and who has a vested interest.
 From sponsorship of health professional events and research, to setting up online mums’ groups.

-You can read more about the impact of formula milk marketing on feeding decisions in the joint report from WHO and UNICEF here and the the joint report on the scope and impact of digital marketing.
+You can read more about the impact of formula milk marketing on feeding decisions in the joint report from WHO and UNICEF here and the the joint report on the scope and impact of digital marketing here.

 Why regulate the marketing of these products specifically?

-For babies under 6 months they receive all of their nutrition from milk feeds (breastmilk or formula).
-This continues to be their main source of nutrition until 12months.
+From birth to 6 months babies receive all of their nutrition from milk feeds (breastmilk or formula).
+This continues to be their main source of nutrition until 12 months.
 That is why food security and feeding decisions are so important for babies under 12 months.
-There are risks with introducing formula and risks of not breastfeeding.
+There are known risks associated with introducing formula and risks of not breastfeeding.

-When parents make the decision to stop or reduce breastfeeding they need to do so based on clear, factual information from appropriate sources, not marketing spin from an industry that stands to make a profit.
+When parents make the decision to stop or reduce breastfeeding they need to do so based on clear, factual information from appropriate sources, not manipulative marketing from an infant formula company that stands to make a profit from the decision.

 Is the WHO Code anti-formula?

-Regulating the industry to stop confusing and exploitative marketing empowers all families.
+Regulating the infant formula industry to abolish confusing and exploitative marketing helps all families, regardless of their infant feeding choices.

-A recent report from WHO/UNICEF found that formula milk marketing is insidious and one of the biggest issues is that the tactics used are so discrete parents might not even be aware they are the target of marketing.
+A recent report from WHO/UNICEF found that formula milk marketing is a global problem and one of the biggest issues is that the tactics used are so insidious that parents are not even be aware they are the target of marketing.

-Australian Standards say that any ingredient that is independently proven to be of nutritional value for babies must be put in all formula, therefore a formula brand claiming they have a special ingredient is not factual.
+Australian Food Standards state that any ingredient that is independently proven to be of nutritional value for babies must be included in all infant formula, therefore a formula brand claiming they have a special ingredient is not factual.

 Formula milk companies want to convince you to buy their formula milk.
-Whether thats in competition with breastfeeding or another brand of formula milk, they want to generate the largest profit and charge a premium price.
+Whether that is in competition with breastfeeding or another brand of formula milk, they charge premium prices and want to generate profit.

 What is Australia doing about the WHO Code?